HarunResitKarahan/Photocell-Door-with-Arduino-and-face_recognition-Library/README.md

 # Photocell-Door-with-Arduino-and-face_recognition-Library
 Photocell door that can be opened and closed according to face recognition.
 Project simply works like; </br>
 </br>-Python side take video stream from ESP-32 CAMERA that streaming through wifi. </br>
 </br>-Uses face_recognition library to process captured faces in video stream and compare faces that registered in the system.
-If the faces match, Python send the name of registered person to Arduino through Serial Port and Arduino display it on the Lcd like "Welcome ....".
+If the faces match, Python send the name of registered person to Arduino through Serial Port.
+Arduino display it on the Lcd like "Welcome ...." and Open the door for 3 seconds.

 # Project-Images